Financial Aid Quick Facts for New Students

 Payment of financial aid to the University Accounting Office (Room 112)

 Financial Aid funds are disbursed into your student account on the 10th business day of the trimester.
-A check for excess funds will be issued to you if the amount of your financial aid exceeds the tuition and fee charges for this trimester.
+A check or ACH direct deposit for excess funds will be issued to you if the amount of your financial aid exceeds the tuition and fee charges for this trimester.